Skip to main content

 How to Use the Slack Integration

-• @Abacus.AI list - Lists all chatbot names.
+• @Abacus.AI list — Lists all available chatbot names.

 • @Abacus.AI help — Provides assistance in using the bot.